-Being so versatile, LED light therapy targets aging, uneven skin tone, dark spots and acne and suits all types of skin types.
+Being so versatile, LED light therapy targets aging, uneven skin tone, dark spots, and acne and suits all types of skin types.
 It caters t to different skin issues, each having a different but absolute remedy.

 Recommended for: Aging, acne-prone skin

-Microneedling is a facial method which involves pricking the skin with tiny needles.
+Microneedling is a facial method that involves pricking the skin with tiny needles.
 Also known as Collagen Induction Therapy, the process may be painful but has its own benefits.
 Microneedling is through a derma roller or a derma pen.

-Recommended for: Scarred skin, stretch marks and aging skin
+Recommended for: Scarred skin, stretch marks, and aging skin